 Where would be better to enjoy family time than at your library?

 The Otterbein Public Library provides books, programs, audiobooks, databases, videos and eBooks for children.
-Our Children’s Area has puzzles, games, and a large collection of puppets available to entertain and educate our young patrons.
-It even has a bathroom in the corner ready for urgent needs!
+Our Children’s Area has moved to the old Indiana Room.
+We have so much fun stuff for the children, such as a sensory bin, that changes monthly, puzzles, toys, and a large collection of puppets available to entertain and educate our young patrons.
+We also have a monthly scavenger hunt that our young patrons really enjoy.

 Be sure to monitor the Library Events Calendar for upcoming children’s programs.